Taybh/Taybh.github.io/_pages/cv.md

 </div>

 <p>
-<br>• Tutored high school students in physics, reinforcing core concepts and helping improve academic performance.
+• Tutored high school students in physics, reinforcing core concepts and helping improve academic performance.
 <br>• Supported my former teacher post-graduation by reviewing and grading student exam papers.
 <br>• Contributed to the development of his book in physics, by writing detailed example solutions and supporting content.
 </p>